The Short Films of David Lynch: The Amputee

 The Amputee (1974) was made for the American Film Institute while Eraserhead was in financial limbo.
 The AFI was testing two different stocks of black and white video, and enlisted Frederick Elmes to test each one.
 Lynch asked Elmes if he could shoot something with this stock, and he allowed him, so Lynch and Catherine Coulson stayed up all night writing the script.
 The result was a one shot scene with Catherine Coulson about a woman attempting to write a letter while a nurse (played by Lynch) tends to her leg stumps.
 It exists in two versions: one that goes for 4 minutes and 50 seconds, and one that goes for 4 minutes and 4 seconds.

 The Cowboy and the Frenchman

 The Cowboy and the Frenchman (1988, 26 minutes) is slapstick, made for French television as part of the series The French as Seen by... by French magazine Figaro.
-It stars Harry Dean Stanton, Frederic Golchan and Jack Nance.
-Tracey Walter also appears, so this is at least the second movie he has been in with Stanton, along with Repo Man.
+It stars Harry Dean Stanton, Frederic Golchan, Michael Horse, Tracey Walter, and Jack Nance.

 Premonitions Following an Evil Deed

 Lumière: Premonitions Following an Evil Deed (1996, 52 seconds) was originally included as a segment in the 1995 film Lumière et compagnie.
 Forty acclaimed directors created works using the original Cinematographe invented by the Lumière brothers.
+In five shots, Lynch's film depicts a woman having troubled thoughts as police discover a body.